gnosisguild/zodiac-modifier-delay/docs/setup_guide.md

 ## Deploying the modifier

-The modifier has five attributes which are:
+The modifier has five variables which must be set:

 - `Owner`: Address that can call setter functions
 - `Avatar`: Address of the DAO (e.g. a Gnosis Safe)